sait-lab/learn-git/git-branching.md

 ![basic-branching-1-log](./git-branching.assets/basic-branching-1-log.png)

-You’ve decided that you’re going to work on issue #53 in whatever issue-tracking system your company uses.
+You've decided that you're going to work on issue #53 in whatever issue-tracking system your company uses.
 To create a new branch and switch to it at the same time, you can run the `git checkout -b iss53` or `git switch -c iss53`:

 ```
 $ git switch -c iss53